baltasarromero/lma-nft-marketplace-web3indexer/README.md

 * contractAddress: address of the contract to listen events from
 * contractAbi: abi of the contract to listen events from

-3. Make sure that your Hardhat node is running
+3. If working with local hardhat node make sure that your Hardhat node is running.
+When working with remote (main or test) networks this step is not required.
 ```
 yarn hardhat node
 ```